Sawyer0/promptshield-beta/docs/DeBERTa.md

   - conv_drift: ["high", "low"]
   - conv_priv_jump: ["true", "false"]

-## Migration from OpenAI/BYOK
+## Migration from external providers

-- No OpenAI or BYOK calls are made in this path.
+- No external provider calls are made in this path.
 - Ensure PS_DEBERTA_ENDPOINT is reachable and returns one of the supported JSON shapes:
   - [{"label":"PROMPT_INJECTION","score":0.98}, ...]
   - {"risk_score":0.92, "label":"malicious"}